epi2me-labs/wf-human-variation/README.md

 * a gzipped VCF file containing SNPs found in the dataset (`--snp`)
 * a gzipped VCF file containing the SVs called from the dataset (`--sv`)
 * a gzipped [bedMethyl](https://www.encodeproject.org/data-standards/wgbs/) file aggregating modified CpG base counts (`--methyl`)
+* a VCF of CNV calls, QDNAseq-generated plots, and BED files of both raw read counts per bin and corrected, normalised, and smoothed read counts per bin (`--cnv`)
-* an HTML report detailing the primary findings of the workflow, for both the SNP and SV calling
+* an HTML report detailing the primary findings of the workflow, for SNP, SV, and CNV calling
 * if basecalling and alignment was conducted, the workflow will output two sorted, indexed CRAMs of basecalls aligned to the provided references, with reads separated by their quality score:
     * `<sample_name>.pass.cram` contains reads with `qscore >= threshold` (only pass reads are used to make downstream variant cals)
     * `<sample_name>.fail.cram` contains reads with `qscore < threshold`